CustomX: Unified Character, Action, and Scene Customization in Video World Models

 Recent advances in world models have led to substantial progress in simulating dynamic and interactive environments.
 Existing methods generally fall into two categories: (1) static world generation approaches~\cite{yang2025matrix3d, liu2025worldmirror, worldlabs}, which construct explorable 3D environments but lack active agents; and (2) controllable-entity approaches~\cite{li2025hunyuangamecraft, ye2025yan}, which allow a single agent to execute only a limited set of actions, such as steering a vehicle along a predefined path~\cite{feng2024thematrix, sun2025realplay, he2025matrix}, while leaving the environment itself uncontrollable.
 In this work, we propose an alternative framework that combines the strengths of both paradigms: leveraging the realism and structural grounding of static world generation while extending controllable-entity models to support user-specified characters capable of performing open-ended actions.

-Specifically, users can provide a 3D Gaussian Splatting (3DGS) scene~\cite{kerbl3Dgaussians}—representing either a synthetic environment or a real-world reconstruction—along with a 3D or multi-view character.
+Specifically, users can provide a 3D Gaussian Splatting (3DGS) scene~\cite{kerbl3Dgaussians}, which represents either a synthetic environment or a real-world reconstruction, along with a 3D or multi-view character.
 Through natural language instructions, users can control the character’s behavior and enable active exploration within the environment.
 At each iteration, the model generates a video clip that captures the evolving states of both the character and the environment, resulting in coherent and temporally consistent generation.
-We name our method \textit{AniX}.
-As illustrated in Figure~\ref{fig:teaser}, AniX exhibits several key capabilities:
+We name our method \textit{CustomX}.
+As illustrated in \cref{fig:teaser}, CustomX exhibits several key capabilities:

 \begin{enumerate} \item \textbf{Consistent Environment and Character Fidelity.} The visual contents appearing in the generated video clips exhibit strong consistency in visual identity and spatial layout with the user-provided scene and character.